ivmai/bdwgc/docs/leak.md

 features:

-  1. Leak detection mode can be initiated at run-time by `GC_set_find_leak(1)` call at program startup instead of building the collector with `FIND_LEAK` macro defined.
+  1. Leak detection mode can be initiated at run-time by `GC_set_find_leak(1)` call at program startup instead of building the collector with `FIND_LEAK` macro defined;

-  2. Leaked objects should be reported and then correctly garbage collected.
+  2. Leaked objects should be reported and then correctly garbage-collected.

 To use the collector as a leak detector, do the following steps:

-  1. Activate the leak detection mode as described above.
+  1. Activate the leak detection mode as described above;

-  2. Change the program so that all allocation and deallocation goes through the garbage collector.
+  2. Change the program so that all allocation and deallocation goes through the garbage collector;

   3. Arrange to call `GC_gcollect` (or `CHECK_LEAKS()`) at appropriate points to check for leaks.
 (This happens implicitly but probably not with a sufficient frequency for long running programs.)

 The second step can usually be accomplished with the `-DREDIRECT_MALLOC=GC_malloc` option when the collector is built, or by